 Alexandra Aidonopoulou is a contralto who was born in Athens, Greece.
 She has an MA degree with honours in classical singing and vocal pedagogy from the University of Music and Performing Arts in Vienna and degrees in classical piano (National Conservatory of Athens) and mathematics (University of Athens).
-At the University in Vienna she studied under the watchful eye of Maria Bayer and Birgid Steinberger and since graduating in 2015 has continued under the guidance of Carol Blaickner-Mayo.
+At the University in Vienna she studied under the watchful eye of Maria Bayer and Birgid Steinberger and since graduating has continued under the guidance of Carol Blaickner-Mayo.

 Alexandra has performed sacred works of Bach, Handel, Vivaldi, Schütz and Dvořák at some of the most prominent churches in Vienna, such as St. Michael’s, St. Peter’s, the Imperial Court Chapel, the Schottenkirche and the Lutheran City Church.
 She was engaged as the Alto soloist in the “Oratorio de Noël” by Camille Saint-Saëns, at St Stephen’s in Baden and is rapidly finding herself in-demand as an oratorio singer.
 Alexandra is also establishing herself as a recitalist, having appeared in concert at the Wiener Musikverein and the Gesellschaft für Musiktheater in Vienna.